Cooking Mama: Cooking Mama (2006)

 Cooking Mama is the first game in the franchise.
-It was first released for the Nintendo DS and Wii in March 2006, and it was later ported to iOS, iPadOS, and Android as Cooking Mama: Let’s Cook! in 2015.
+It was first released for the Nintendo DS in March 2006, and it was later ported to iOS, iPadOS, and Android as Cooking Mama: Let’s Cook! in 2015.

 Cooking Mama: Cook Off (2007)

 Cooking Mama: Cook Off, a spin off made for Wii, was released for the Wii in Japan on February 8, 2007, replacing the original's touchscreen control with use of the Wii Remote to guide the cooking activities.
 It was later released in North America on March 20, 2007, and on May 11, 2007, in Europe.

 Cooking Mama 2: Dinner with Friends (2007)

 Cooking Mama 2: Dinner with Friends, the second Nintendo DS game in the series, was first released in November 2007.
 Along with new recipes, this title expands the total number of different minigames and adds several new gameplay modes.

 Cooking Mama: World Kitchen (2008)

 Cooking Mama: World Kitchen for the Wii was released on November 18, 2008, and was the second Wii spin off title.